New Music To Know: Feel Good Music

-Remember how we were all weighed down by the fate of the world as we anxiously awaited the results of the 2020 election?
-Well, now that that's pretty much over, we can finally let out a collective sigh of relief — we made it, y'all!
+Remember how we were all weighed down by the fate of the world as we anxiously awaited the results of the 2020 US election?
+Well, now that that's pretty much over, we can finally let out a collective sigh of relief.

 Music got us through last week and the general chaos of this year, and it will continue carrying us through the rest of 2020.
 And just in case you need a little help building your personal "Feel Good Music" playlist, we've got a few suggestions.
 Here's the new music that deserves a spot in your listens lately.